The Hardcore Holidayoff

 That disappointment-lined “oh” was all the context Order needed to provide at the sight of her fellow Millennium Knight practically forcing herself onto what looks to be a typical upstart magician – unusually long nose, though.

 Harmony, or “Mae” as Order called her, pulls breath with a scowl.
-“I get horny when I’m worried!” she sputters out, letting go of Bloise now that she’s finally met someone whose opinion she cares for.
+“I… get horny when I’m worried!” she sputters out, letting go of Bloise now that she’s finally met someone whose opinion she almost barely cares for.
+It’s not so much that, really: it’s more so that she knows Order will snitch to the other Knights, and she hates that more than just about anything.

-Order’s gaze flashes briefly from a genuine, all-business gold to a disgusted, depressed grey.
+Order’s gaze flashes briefly from a genuine, miffed rose-gold to a disgusted, depressed grey.
 “We’ll talk about this later.
 Let’s go.
-There’s like ten holidays are once here and they’re all… I don’t know.”
+It’s like ten holidays are once here and they’re all… I don’t know.”
 Order turns to look at Test Minion with a tired gaze.
 Test Minion looks up to the TV minion for support, who just shrugs.
-“Okay, so what in the million hell’s the deal here?”
-Order asks, her gaze slowly devolving into more and more impatient forms.
+“Okay, so what’s the deal here?”
+Order asks, the color of her gaze steadily devolving into more and more impatient hues.

-Test Minion clears his throat, glancing between a displeased Order and her summoned, heavily-enchanted rapier.
-“I uh I maybe don’t actually know about uh any of this whole thing uh okay?!”
+Test Minion clears his throat, glancing between a displeased Order and her balled up fist, still covered with poultry Minion’s splatter.
+“I uh-I-maybe-don’t actually know about uh any of this whole thing uh-okay?!”

-Test Minion nods vigorously the same moment Harmony and Bloise take to Order’s side to go.
+Test Minion nods vigorously the same moment Harmony and Bloise take to Order’s side.

 “Actually… yeah, I can buy that,” Order says with a shrug.
-“Goodbye,” is all she says before turning to leave.
+“Bye,” is all she says before turning to leave.

 The television minion peeps up.
 “W-wait!
 Don’t leave the room yet!
 You’re skipping like three different box and storage-themed holida-“